rogelj/terminal-finder-button/README.md

 A macOS app for starting up a Jupyter server directly from the Finder's current folder.

-**Important:** It is meant to be installed as a Finder toolbar button.
+**Important:** It is meant to be installed as a Finder toolbar button

 ## Installation and usage